vatme/Syria/README.md

 1. Download the zip file of this sector file by clicking the Download Zip button on the right side.
 2. Extract the zip file anywhere on your computer.
-3. Open the extracted files and copy the DataFiles folder and OSTT_official.ese file.
-Go to your current sector file folder for OSTT and replace the DataFiles and .ese file with the ones you just copied.
+3. Open the extracted files and copy the DataFiles folder, OSTT_official.ese, and OSTT_official.sct files and replace the same files in your current Syria folder.

 ##Support
 For support on sector files, contact the VATME Support Team at: http://vatme.net/support/